Panther-Dust22/TikTok-Live-TTS-BSR-Injector/Readme.md

-V4.5 UPDATE!
-i have now made a Plugin/Mod for beatsaber, this now replaces the BSR injector side of things.
+V4.6 UPDATE! i have now made an official Plugin/Mod for beatsaber, this now replaces the BSR injector side of things.
-Download the lates release from the releases section V4.5 There is no longer a need to use twitch or an 0Auth code, read the extra readme included
-NOTE: the previous version of the bsr injector has been left included incase this one does work for you
+Download the latest release from the releases section V4.6 There is no longer a need to use twitch or an 0Auth code, read the extra readme included NOTE: the previous version of the bsr injector has been left included encase this one does work for you.

 ```
 ✨⭐✨⭐✨⭐✨⭐✨⭐✨⭐✨⭐✨⭐✨⭐✨⭐✨⭐✨
-     ✨         TTS Voice System V4.0            ✨
+     ✨         TTS Voice System V4.6            ✨
      ✨                OVERHAUL                  ✨
      ✨       ___ __  __    ___ ________         ✨
      ✨      | __|  \/  |/\|_  )__ /__ /         ✨
      ✨      | _|| |\/| >  </ / |_ \|_ \         ✨
      ✨      |___|_|  |_|\//___|___/___/         ✨
-     ✨💫 Created by Emstar233 & Husband (V4) 💫✨
+     ✨💫Created by Emstar233 & Husband (V4.6)💫✨
 ✨⭐✨⭐✨⭐✨⭐✨⭐✨⭐✨⭐✨⭐✨⭐✨⭐✨⭐✨
 ```

 Thanks for downloading the new Overhauled version of out TTS

 We have tried to make this as user friendly as possible, but there may still be glitches and bugs, feel free to report these